Multi-Dimensional Event Data in Graph Databases: Introduction

-From a collection of public real-life event logs\footnote{\url{https://data.4tu.nl/repository/collection:event\_logs\_real}} we identified 5 publicly available data-sets with unique multi-dimensional characteristics that can serve as benchmark: multiple entities interact via shared common entity (BPIC14~\cite{BPIC2014}); multiple entities interact asynchronously, based on click-stream data (BPIC16~\cite{BPIC2016}), based on a case management system (BPIC17~\cite{BPIC2017}\footnote{BPIC18~\cite{BPIC2018} originates from a similar kind of system and has the same characteristics as BPIC17 and hence was excluded}), based on ERP system data (BPIC19~\cite{BPIC2019}); multiple event logs of the same processes executed in different organizations, BPIC15~\cite{BPIC2015}.
-A data model has to allow modeling, querying, and aggregating at least these 5 data sets in their multi-dimensional nature.
+{To ensure our model would support real-life process event data, we identified from a collection of public real-life event logs\footnote{\url{https://data.4tu.nl/repository/collection:event\_logs\_real}} 5 data-sets with unique multi-dimensional characteristics that can serve as benchmark: multiple entities interact via shared common entity (BPIC14~\cite{BPIC2014}); multiple entities interact asynchronously, based on click-stream data (BPIC16~\cite{BPIC2016}), based on a case management system (BPIC17~\cite{BPIC2017}\footnote{BPIC18~\cite{BPIC2018} originates from a similar kind of system and has the same characteristics as BPIC17 and hence was excluded}), based on ERP system data (BPIC19~\cite{BPIC2019}); multiple event logs of the same processes executed in different organizations, BPIC15~\cite{BPIC2015}.
+A data model has to allow modeling, querying, and aggregating at least these 5 data sets in their multi-dimensional nature.}